July 2, 2007

 Soybean aphids are starting to appear

 contribute to aphid outbreaks by killing off the beneficial insects.
 The economic

 threshold for soybean aphids is 250 aphids per plant.

 FOR YOUR CALENDAR

-Midwest Strip Till Conference – July
+Midwest Strip Till Conference July 31, 2007

 9 a.m. to 3:00 p.m.

 Organized by Research and Extension of Iowa State University, the University

 of Minnesota, the University of Wisconsin, and Hawkeye Community College.